 I. To investigate the association of PD-L1 protein expression by pretreatment tumor with response to treatment.

 II.
 To investigate the association of regulatory T cell (Treg) frequency and Treg to effector T cell (Teff) ratios in peripheral blood and tumor tissue with response to therapy.

 III.
 To investigate the association of de novo serological and cellular responses against the ubiquitous RCC tumor antigen 5T4 with response to therapy.

 IV.
 To investigate the association of tumor infiltrating lymphocyte (TIL) repertoire clonality with response to therapy and to assess the detection of dominant TIL clones within peripheral blood over time in responding patients.

 V. To investigate the association of whole genome copy number alterations measured on pretreatment archived, formalin fixed, paraffin embedded (FFPE) tumor with response to therapy.

 OUTLINE: This is a dose-escalation study of aldesleukin.

 Patients receive pembrolizumab intravenously (IV) over 30 minutes on day 1.
-Patients also receive aldesleukin subcutaneously (SC) weekly on days 1-5 of courses 1 and 2 or aldesleukin IV on days 2-6 of courses 1 and 2.
-Treatment repeats every 3 weeks for up to 4 courses in the absence of disease progression or unacceptable toxicity.
+Patients also receive aldesleukin subcutaneously (SC) 5 days per week for 6 weeks; or aldesleukin IV on days 2-6 of pembrolizumab cycles 1 and 2.
+Pembrolizumab treatment repeats every 3 weeks for 4 cycles per treatment course in the absence of clinical disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up for every 3 months for up to 1 year.
+After completion of study treatment, patients are followed up via surveillance scans for every 3 months for up to 1 year or until disease progression.

 Fred Hutch / University of Washington Cancer Consortium